 The SETAC UK Branch constitution requires that the Council has a President, Secretary, Treasurer and Student Representative, plus Council Members representing different sectors.
-Typically this includes 3 members each from government, business and academia (13 members in total).
+Typically this includes 3 members each from government (G), business (B) and academia (A), (13 members in total).
 It is possible to count the executive roles from the sector, and the branch often operates with 9 members + student representative (10 people).

 Each year the SETAC UK Council has a minimum of two face to face meetings (usually in London).
 Teleconferences are also interspersed between the face to face meetings.

-Kirit joined Fjords Processing in 2013 and is an experienced ecotoxicologist with a wide range of skills, and knowledge of the chemical industry.
+Kirit works for National Oilwell Varco (NOV) and is an experienced ecotoxicologist with a wide range of skills, and knowledge of the chemical industry.
 His role involves technical sales and business development, as well as direct consultancy on specific projects.
 He represents Fjords Processing on European Oilfield Speciality Chemicals Association (EOSCA) and on the UK Chemical Working Group.
-Kirit has previous work at Sheffield University, ALcontrol Laboratories and NCIMB Ltd. He has been an active member of the UK’s MCERTS Direct Toxicity Assessment (DTA) Steering Committee, Standing Committee of Analysts (SCA), International Symposium on Toxicity Assessment (ISTA) and the Society for Ecotoxicology and Environmental Safety (SECOTOX), and represents the British Standards Institution (BSI) on the International Organisation for Standardisation (ISO) Committees.
-Kirit was also the SETAC UK President between 2011 and 2016, and is currently a SETAC Europe Council Member.
+Kirit has previous work at Fjords Processing, Sheffield University, ALcontrol Laboratories, NCIMB Ltd and Fjords Processing.
+He has been an active member of the UK’s MCERTS Direct Toxicity Assessment (DTA) Steering Committee, Standing Committee of Analysts (SCA), International Symposium on Toxicity Assessment (ISTA) and the Society for Ecotoxicology and Environmental Safety (SECOTOX), and represents the British Standards Institution (BSI) on the International Organisation for Standardisation (ISO) Committees.
+Kirit was also the SETAC UK President between 2011 and 2016, and a SETAC Europe Council Member between 2016 and 2019.

 Chris is an ecotoxicologist interested in interdisciplinary research to identify potential chemical hazards and to mitigate their risk.
 He worked with Brunel University assessing the efficacy of wastewater treatment technologies and studied the impacts of endocrine disrupting chemicals on sexual development in fish during his PhD.
 During his post-doc he provided scientific advisory on plastic pollution for the documentary film A Plastic Ocean and collaborating with a social scientist to better understand public perceptions of this environmental issue and how the risks it poses are communicated by the media.
 He also ran public engagement events and collaborated with citizen scientists of the eXXpedition Round Britain trip and the University of Hull to analyse microplastics in mussels and flame retardants in seawater.
 Having transferred into the world of regulation he is now part of Defra’s International Chemicals Team at Defra where he is involved in chemicals policy and engagement with the OECD Test Guidelines Programme for the development of ecotoxicity tests for chemical hazard assessment.